 ... touched the east canal bottom and went several meters up on and aground on the eastern, slooping bank at the side.

-Normal speed in the Suez Canal is 8-9 knots!
-But when the mv Ever Given entered the canal it speed up >50%!
+Normal speed of all ships in the Suez Canal is 7-9 knots!
+But when the mv Ever Given entered the canal it speeded up >50%!

 According ships Voyage Data Recorder speed in knots was 12.9 (!!) - at lower pair of buoys, near 12MT, 12.9 - at centre pair of buoys, near KM 152, 13.0 - just above of KM 152.000, 13.0 - next point, 12.8 - near 12MT, 12.5 - between buoy pair south of grounding, 08.8 - just right of green buoy at grounding site.
 Do your own calculations of momentum/energy damaging the ship's structure during the contact!
 The speed 12.9 knots is about 24 kms/hr or 6.6 m/s.
 Like most cyclists do.
 Most potential energy was used to lift up the bow on the canal bank while pushing it north, so the ship stopped after moving 50 m east and 50 m north.
 Most ship steel bottom hull plate was just elastically deformed vertically during this sideways contact.
 The friction between ship and canal bank was small due to plenty sand stone rubble on the canal bottom.
 Only the rubble was crushed into sand!
 No serious structural damages to the ship!
 Just 45° paint scratches.
 The ship just got stuck!
 Act of God!